RedisJSON/RedisJSON/docs/commands.md

 Delete a value.

-`path` defaults to root in not provided.
+`path` defaults to root if not provided.
 Non-existing keys as well as non-existing paths are ignored.
 Deleting an object's root is equivalent to deleting the key from Redis.

 #### Return value